My Language Is A Potent Tool

 Useful Links & Resources

-- Explore the powerful philosophical framework and programmatic approach which, together with your voice, are the most potent tool to help you influence and guide your group to their goals.
+- playmeo’s Philosophical Framework – click this link to explore playmeo’s unique and powerful programmatic approach which, coupled with your language, will combine to become potent tools to help you influence and guide your group to their goals.

-- Episode 11: How To Get Your Group’s Attention – terrific series of ideas to help you get and retain the attention of your group.
+- Episode 11: How To Get Your Group’s Attention – provides a terrific series of ideas for attracting and retaining your group’s attention.

 …